open-portfolio/open-portfolio.github.io/allocator/rebalance.md

 Rebalancing is the path from one’s current holdings to the Strategy’s allocation objective.

-In _FlowAllocator_ the rebalancing views show the trades required in each account to achieve a rebalance.
+In _Flow Allocator_ the rebalancing views show the trades required in each account to achieve a rebalance.

 Sales are listed first, in descending order by size.
 Then purchases, also